Content Analysis for Research – Types & Its Importance with Example

 - It is quite a time-consuming procedure

-- There are high chances of error in the case when the relational analysis is used for the purpose of interpretation of a text.
+- There are high chances of error in the case when you use the relational analysis for the purpose of interpretation of a text.

 - It could be quite difficult to automate.